Mystery, Confusion and Allegations Surround the Downfall of Key UFO Legislation as Glimmer of Hope Emerges

 But there does remain a glimmer of hope for the UAPDA this year, with Senator Mike Rounds informing journalist Matt Laslo, “Let me put it this way, it's not out yet,” and that NDAA “negotiations continue.”

-UAP transparency advocate and lawyer, Daniel Sheehan of the New Paradigm Institute, told Liberation Times that Senator Rounds can attempt to “airdrop” a specific section of the UAPDA into NDAA negotiations with the Senate, which are expected to take place following U.S. elections on 5 November
+UAP transparency advocate and lawyer, Daniel Sheehan of the New Paradigm Institute, told Liberation Times that Senator Rounds can attempt to “airdrop” a specific section of the UAPDA into NDAA negotiations with the House, which are expected to take place following U.S. elections on 5 November.

 Sheehan added that he doesn’t expect the full UAPDA to pass under this scenario, and has no reason to believe resistance from the House has disappeared following its gutting last year.

-Sheehan will advocate for Senator Rounds to introduce revised language requiring that the head of each government office provide UAP information to the Archivist of the United States ‘immediately’ after the passage, rather than the current wording, which states ‘as soon as practicable.’
+Sheehan will advocate for Senator Rounds to introduce revised language requiring that the head of each government office provide UAP information to the Archivist of the United States ‘immediately’ after its passage into law, rather than the current wording, which states ‘as soon as practicable.’

 Speaking to Liberation Times, The Hill opinion contributor Marik Von Rennenkampff suggested that upcoming public UAP congressional hearings, expected to take place after the elections, could improve the chances of the UAPDA being included in the finalised NDAA FY 2025: